 - reaches for objects of interest, like a toy

 - turns towards a sound source or startles in reaction to sudden, loud noises

-- responds to his or her name
+- responds to their name

 - makes different cries for different needs, such as when hungry or tired

 - smiles and laughs in response to your smile and laugh

 - plays with sounds, like squeals, growls, gurgles, raspberries or maybe even speech sounds like “dah” or “buh”

 - starts to imitate speech sounds and non-speech sounds

 - recognizes familiar faces and objects (such as a bottle)